2 Part Course |

 • Source all data and information provided

-• Use consistent format – fonts and colour palette
+• Use a consistent format – fonts and colour palette

 • Using an appropriate style of business writing: